 All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video to ensure success.
 If you enjoy them, consider subscribing to the YouTube Channel to not miss an episode.
 Thank you!Subscribe to my YouTube Channel

-- Soak the glass noodles in room temp water for 7-10 mins until soft and pliable.1 Tbsp + 2 tsp soy sauce
+- Soak the glass noodles in room temp water for 7-10 mins until soft and pliable.2.8 oz dry glass noodles

 - Remove the dried shiitake mushroom from the soaking water and squeeze out the excess water, reserving the water for the sauce.
 Slice off the mushroom stems and thinly slice the caps.2 pc medium sized dried shiitake mushrooms (10 g)

 - Make the sauce by combining the soy sauce, oyster sauce, black soy sauce, sesame oil, sugar, and ½ cup (120 ml) of the mushroom soaking water (keep the rest of the water).
-Stir until the sugar is dissolved.
+Stir until the sugar is dissolved.1 tablespoon + 2 teaspoon soy sauce, 2 tablespoon vegetarian oyster sauce, ¼ - ½ teaspoon black or dark soy sauce, 1 tablespoon sugar, 2 teaspoon toasted sesame oil, ½ cup shiitake mushroom soaking water

 - Drain the noodles and cut with scissors into roughly 3-inch sections, then add to the sauce and toss to mix (it won’t really cling to the noodles as the sauce is quite watery, but that’s okay).

 - Put a clay pot or a heavy-bottomed pot on medium heat and add the oil, the garlic paste, ginger, and sliced shiitake mushrooms.
-Saute for 2-3 minutes until aromatic and the smallest bits of garlic starts to turn golden.½ cup shiitake mushroom soaking water, 2.8 oz dry glass noodles
+Saute for 2-3 minutes until aromatic and the smallest bits of garlic starts to turn golden.1 tablespoon vegetable oil, 15 thin slices ginger

 - Add the noodles and the sauce and toss to mix with the herbs, scraping the bottom of the pot to make sure nothing is stuck.
 Close the lid and turn the heat down to low.
 Once you can hear bubbling resume, start the timer for 3 minutes.